support1122/Medical-Resume-Temporary/README.md

 npm run dev
 ```

-5. Open your browser and navigate to `http://localhost:5173`
+5. Open your browser and navigate to the local development server URL shown in the terminal

 ### Building for Production